jrgparkinson/mushy-layer/doc/ChomboInstallationGuide.md

 ```

 # C++ compiler
-Make sure you have a sufficient compiler version, as detailed in the ChomboDesign doc.
+Make sure you have a sufficient compiler version.
 Mine looks like

 ```console
 parkinsonjl@atmlxlap005:~$ mpicc --version